metio/terraform-provider-k8s/docs/data-sources/monitoring_coreos_com_prometheus_v1_manifest.md

 Optional:

+- `alert_relabelings` (Attributes List) Relabeling configs applied before sending alerts to a specific Alertmanager.It requires Prometheus >= v2.51.0. (see [below for nested schema](#nestedatt--spec--alerting--alertmanagers--alert_relabelings))
 - `api_version` (String) Version of the Alertmanager API that Prometheus uses to send alerts.It can be 'v1' or 'v2'.
 - `authorization` (Attributes) Authorization section for Alertmanager.Cannot be set at the same time as 'basicAuth', 'bearerTokenFile' or 'sigv4'. (see [below for nested schema](#nestedatt--spec--alerting--alertmanagers--authorization))
 - `basic_auth` (Attributes) BasicAuth configuration for Alertmanager.Cannot be set at the same time as 'bearerTokenFile', 'authorization' or 'sigv4'. (see [below for nested schema](#nestedatt--spec--alerting--alertmanagers--basic_auth))
 - `bearer_token_file` (String) File to read bearer token for Alertmanager.Cannot be set at the same time as 'basicAuth', 'authorization', or 'sigv4'.Deprecated: this will be removed in a future release.
 Prefer using 'authorization'.
 - `enable_http2` (Boolean) Whether to enable HTTP2.
 - `path_prefix` (String) Prefix for the HTTP path alerts are pushed to.
+- `relabelings` (Attributes List) Relabel configuration applied to the discovered Alertmanagers. (see [below for nested schema](#nestedatt--spec--alerting--alertmanagers--relabelings))
 - `scheme` (String) Scheme to use when firing alerts.
 - `sigv4` (Attributes) Sigv4 allows to configures AWS's Signature Verification 4 for the URL.It requires Prometheus >= v2.48.0.Cannot be set at the same time as 'basicAuth', 'bearerTokenFile' or 'authorization'. (see [below for nested schema](#nestedatt--spec--alerting--alertmanagers--sigv4))
 - `timeout` (String) Timeout is a per-target Alertmanager timeout when pushing alerts.
 - `tls_config` (Attributes) TLS Config to use for Alertmanager. (see [below for nested schema](#nestedatt--spec--alerting--alertmanagers--tls_config))

+<a id="nestedatt--spec--alerting--alertmanagers--alert_relabelings"></a>
+### Nested Schema for `spec.alerting.alertmanagers.alert_relabelings`

+Optional:

+- `action` (String) Action to perform based on the regex matching.'Uppercase' and 'Lowercase' actions require Prometheus >= v2.36.0.'DropEqual' and 'KeepEqual' actions require Prometheus >= v2.41.0.Default: 'Replace'
+- `modulus` (Number) Modulus to take of the hash of the source label values.Only applicable when the action is 'HashMod'.
+- `regex` (String) Regular expression against which the extracted value is matched.
+- `replacement` (String) Replacement value against which a Replace action is performed if theregular expression matches.Regex capture groups are available.
+- `separator` (String) Separator is the string between concatenated SourceLabels.
+- `source_labels` (List of String) The source labels select values from existing labels.
+Their content isconcatenated using the configured Separator and matched against theconfigured regular expression.
+- `target_label` (String) Label to which the resulting string is written in a replacement.It is mandatory for 'Replace', 'HashMod', 'Lowercase', 'Uppercase','KeepEqual' and 'DropEqual' actions.Regex capture groups are available.

 <a id="nestedatt--spec--alerting--alertmanagers--authorization"></a>
 ### Nested Schema for `spec.alerting.alertmanagers.authorization`